The language boundary

 Now, the Franks became the most important ethnic group in the region.
-Their take-over of the country is illustrated by the villa at Voerendaal, which we already visited above.
-It was still functioning in the fourth century, and the owner allowed several Germanic families to build houses on his grounds.
+Their take-over of the country is illustrated by the villa at Voerendaal: it was still functioning in the fourth century, and the owner allowed several Germanic families to build houses on his grounds.
 Probably, the immigrants were working on the farm.
 After 355, they were the only remaining people, and the farm had peacefully changed from a large villa into a small Frankish village.
 There must have been many settlements with similar histories.

 Although the change was gradual and peaceful, and did not imply the end of the military settlements, the Roman government was worried.
 In 365, marriage between citizens and immigrants was forbidden, although it is hard to believe that this ban was ever applied.

 Many Franks served in the Roman armies.
 The frontier guards at Nijmegen and the cavalrymen at Tournai all had Germanic ancestors.
 Some of them became really influential, like the Frank Arbogast, who was supreme commander of the Roman forces in western Europe between c.385 and 394.
 Obviously, the central government in Italy did not think that this man was a barbarian, and indeed, Arbogast remained loyal to the empire.